netdata/netdata/README.md

 ./netdata.start
 ```

-For this to work, you need to have persmission to create a directory in /run.
+For this to work, you need to have persmission to create a directory in /run or /var/run or /tmp.
 If you run into problems, try to become root to verify it works.

+Once you run it, the file all.config will be created.
+You can edit this file to set options for each graph.
+To apply the changes you made, you have to run netdata.start again.

 ---